 Countless celebrities took advantage of the feature, from Arnold Schwarzenegger to Alicia Keys.
-Going LIVE gives creators the option to connect to their audience in real-time.
+Similar to Instagram live, TikTok live gives creators the option to connect to their audience in real-time.
 You get to share a more authentic insight into yourself.

 What Are The Benefits?